Your cart is empty.

 This is a Rubik-style twisty puzzle with added maths, created by our very own James Grime.
 The Grime Cube can be solved two different ways: so that each face is a magic square, or so each face is the same...

-No matter how you rotate a circle, it’s width will always stay the same.
+No matter how you rotate a circle, its width will always stay the same.
 So far, so obvious.
 But if you thought this property was unique to circles, then these shapes of constant width will blow your mind.
 Check out...

 Matt originally made these as a gift to give to a few schools he works with.
 But word got around and he was inundated with requests to buy them.
 So here they are.
 Available to buy.These stickers are themed like...